cuongkane/blog/posts/2023/11/ideal_software_architecture.md

 - Facilitate testing: Mock ports/adapters to produce fast feedback and don't need to write integration tests.

 #### Disadvantages
-- Fast delivery: It is hard to fulfill the requirement quickly with Hexagonal Architecture.
+- Productivity obstacles: It is hard to fulfill the requirement quickly with Hexagonal Architecture.
 Due to its complexity with multiple components, the inexperienced team cannot adapt to this one or cannot keep the productivity.
 - From my perspective, it is not suitable for structure source code in a microservices architecture.
 Because the microservice mindset is breaking the system into small micro services for fast delivery.

 ## Conclusion
-Finding a suitable code architecture is not easy at all, it must fit with almost all the team members instead of just focusing on achieving vague targets.
+Finding a suitable code architecture is not an easy task.
+It must align with the team's preferences and goals, not just vague targets.

-Because human is the main heart of the project.
+The human element is crucial to the project's success.